Comparative Evaluation of Embedding Representations for Financial News Sentiment Analysis: Discussion

-Pretrained embeddings did not consistently outperform simple baselines when used with classical classifiers on the 349-sample dataset.
-Although the tuned GloVe model achieved a validation accuracy of 71.4\%, its test set performance dropped to 42.9\%, which is below the 47.6\% majority baseline.
-These findings indicate a data sufficiency threshold, below which the quantity of labeled samples outweighs the quality of embeddings.
-Previous studies employing domain-specific transformers such as FinBERT [3] have reported high accuracy on large corpora; however, the current results show that limited data can negate the benefits of pretrained semantic representations.
-Fine-tuning FinBERT [3] or similar transformer models was not attempted due to computational limitations and the high risk of overfitting with only 286 training samples.
-Prior research demonstrates that transformers require thousands of samples for stable fine-tuning, suggesting that such methods are unlikely to surpass the majority baseline in datasets of this size.
+\textbf{Pretrained Embeddings and Data Sufficiency.} Pretrained embeddings did not consistently outperform simple baselines using classical classifiers on the 349-sample dataset.
+Test performance was lower than the majority baseline, suggesting that sample quantity is more critical than embedding quality in this context.
+While prior research using domain-specific transformers such as FinBERT \cite{araci2019finbert} reported high accuracy on large datasets, pretrained representations offer little benefit with limited data.
+Fine-tuning was not attempted due to computational constraints and high overfitting risk \cite{chen2022empirical} with only 286 training samples.
+Transformers typically require thousands of samples for stable fine-tuning \cite{mosbach2023few}, making them unlikely to surpass baselines at this scale.